 I have used a lot of words here to share with you the peace I have found by trusting Jesus and dedicating my life to Him.
 I want to close with these last two remarks:

 (1) This does not mean your life on earth will be easy, or that you will win the lottery, or that things will even get better.
 It could happen, but it is not the norm.
 What it does mean is that you will be able to get through anything life throws at you and you can have peace and even joy as you go throughout you life.
 The peace and joy comes as you experience new things, good things, that God will show you while you are here.
-But, what is even more.
-This life is not even worth worrying over compared to what is to come.
-Deep down you know this – there is more to this life.
+But, what is even more, this life is not even worth worrying over compared to what is to come.
+Deep down you know this – you know that there is more to this life.
 Our souls are eternal.
 The time will come when you leave this place we call earth.
 When you do, you will go to be with God.
 There is no sickness, no evil, nothing but good.
 You will have a perfect body, mind and soul that will never wear out.
 This is heaven.
 Trusting Jesus means you are guaranteed to go to heaven.

 (2) I did my best to share with you how logical, practical, and smart it is to choose Jesus than to try and make it on your own and end up in hell.
 By the way, hell was not made for people.
 Hell was made for the devil and angels who followed him in rebellion towards God.
 This said, the good news Jesus brings is not difficult or hard to understand.
 Even a child can do this.
 There are no magic words or formulas.
 You decide.
 Admit that you are not 100% perfection all the time.
 A 99.99999% will not cut it with God.
 Believe that Jesus, God’ Son, came to earth and died on a cross to pay for your imperfections, we call these sins.
 Then tell God.
 Have a conversation like you would with anyone else.
 He is God.
 He will understand what you are thinking.
 If you ask God to forgive you and let Him know you believe His Son, Jesus died for you to pay for your sins, God will accept you and adopt you into His family forever.
 Ask Him to forgive you.
 Jesus already paid the price for you.
 Accept the gift.